o3de/o3de.org/content/docs/user-guide/components/reference/paintbrush/paintbrush.md

 An illustration of Hardness 50% - the inner circle shows where the falloff begins, and the outer circle shows where the falloff ends.
 The outer circle is the brush size:![Illustration of hardness opacity falloff.](/images/user-guide/components/reference/paintbrush/paintbrush-falloff-50-percent.png)

-The following chart shows how the overall circle opacity changes through different combinations of Hardness and Flow.
+The following chart shows how the overall circle opacity changes through different combinations of **Hardness** and **Flow**.
 Although the circles appear to be different sizes, they are all the same brush size with differing amounts of opacity between the center and the outer edge.
-Lower Flow values have a lower maximum opacity which causes the falloff to reach 0 more quickly.
+Lower **Flow** values have a lower maximum opacity which causes the falloff to reach 0 more quickly.

 | | Flow 1% | Flow 50% | Flow 100% |
 | - | - | - | - |